Instructions for Candidates

 PhD Candidates: You and your sponsor will be led, single file, to either side of the stage.
 Name reading and hooding will take place alternately on stage right and stage left.
 Give your printed Name Card to the name reader (ensure that it is folded in half), and stand on the place-marking in front of the podium.
 You will be hooded by your sponsor and the faculty marshal as the name reader announces your name and dissertation title.
 Your first photograph will be taken here.
 You will proceed to the center of the stage, shake hands with the President/Interim Provost, and have your second photograph taken to capture the moment.
 You and your sponsor will return to your seats on the arena floor down the center ramp.

-The commencement ceremony is a special rite of passage, honoring you and your fellow students who have all worked hard to reach this moment.
+The commencement ceremony is a special rite of passage, honoring you and your fellow candidates who have all worked hard to reach this moment.
 Please honor your fellow candidates, who have also worked hard for this moment, by treating them with dignity and respect.

 After the Ceremony